filmil/lit2md/cmd/lit2md/main.go.md

 				goto l
 			}
-			// Otherwise, it's empty string, so read next line. case StateCode:
+			// Otherwise, it's empty string, so read next line.

+		//] This is how code state is processed.
+If the code ends, we also emit
+		//] the Markdown end of code block. case StateCode:
 			if d.IsPrefixOf(t) {
 				// Incoming text line!